SonsOfAhriman/SonsOfAhriman/README.md

 ### Hi there 👋 Nice to meet you

+I'm a full stack web developer and entrepreneur who is constantly learning and creating.
+My current stack includes Ruby on Rails, Javascript ES6, HTML, CSS, Bootstrap, SQL, git, and Heroku.

 - 🔭 I’m currently working on learning Hackathon projects
 - 🌱 I’m currently learning React